Where to Stand-up Paddle Board (SUP) in New Zealand

 6. Mount Maunganui

 Any trip to Tauranga in the Bay of Plenty region is not complete without climbing The Mount – a volcano standing high in the Mount Maunganui suburb.
 It’s also worth hopping on a paddle board and checking out the hidden beaches and marine life around The Mount too!
-Book your trip with Eastcoast Paddler here.
-Plus, see more things to do in Mount Maunganui in our list of 10 Free and Cheap Things to do in Tauranga and Mt Maunganui.
+Book your trip with Eastcoast Paddler on Viator or Tripadvisor.
+Plus, see more things to do in Mount Maunganui in our list of 10 Free and Cheap Things to Do in Tauranga and Mt Maunganui.

 Queenstown is on every traveller’s list when they venture to New Zealand.
 For that reason, the town is alive 24/7!
 To escape the hustle and bustle and take a break from all the adrenaline activities offered in the Adrenaline Capital of New Zealand, hire a paddle board and see what the amazing Lake Wakatipu has to offer!
 You’ll away from the crowds in no time.